August Kranti Rajdhani Express: Coach composition

 The train is equipped with the modern LHB Tejas coaches.
-It comprises 11 AC Three Tier coaches (B1 to B11), 5 AC Two Tier coaches (A1 to A5), one AC First Class coach (H1), one Pantry cum Hot Buffet Car (PC) and two End on Generation (EOG)/ Power cars.
+It consists of 11 AC Three Tier coaches (B1 to B11), five AC Two Tier coaches (A1 to A5), one AC First Class coach (H1), one pantry cum hot buffet car (PC) and two End on Generation (EOG)/ Power cars.
 The train shares its rakes with the 12951 / 12952 Mumbai Central - New Delhi Tejas Rajdhani Express.

 Traction

-Both trains are hauled by a Vadodara Loco Shed or Valsad Loco Shed based WAP-7 locomotive on its entire journey.
+Both trains are hauled by a Vadodara Loco Shed or Valsad Loco Shed based WAP-7 and WAP-5 locomotive on its entire journey.